-With the placement of so much control into one central location, security does become an essential part of a control room.
+With the placement of so much control into one central location, security does become an essential part of these rooms.
 As most control rooms are established to run with no public access already, simply adding full time monitoring to the room and surrounding areas through video surveillance may suffice, depending on the type and scope of the facility.
 Larger installations with more activity and personnel may require additional layers of security such as security guards whom can provide a level of interaction with the staff and anyone trying to attain unwarranted access.

 As a result of the added layer of security and the general nature of providing centralized operations, a control room may also serve a purpose as an area of refuge during hazardous events.
 Fire suppression, for example, is a common application to protect both the network and its operators to continue to function through emergencies, unimpeded and safe.
 These may also offer guaranteed life support to deal with the adversities of the site or situation.